 Jimi Hendrix’s 1963 Fender Stratocaster (Sunburst)

-Hendrix was seen using this sunburst Fender Stratocaster starting in late February 1967.
-Based on what can be concluded from photos and research on his other guitars, it is likely that Hendrix bought this guitar upon returning to London after a short North East tour during which a couple of his guitars went missing.
+Hendrix began using this sunburst Fender Stratocaster in late February 1967.
+Based on available photos and research into his other guitars, it’s likely that Jimi purchased this guitar upon returning to London after a brief tour in the North East, during which a couple of his guitars went missing.

-One of the first gigs that Hendrix did with the sunburst Stratocaster was in Chelmsford on February 25th.
-Fortunately, a video recording of this gig is still available, although the footage is pretty low quality.
+One of the first gigs where Jimi used the sunburst Strat was in Chelmsford on February 25.
+Fortunately, a video recording of this performance still exists, though the footage is of fairly low quality.

 Jimi playing his 1963 Fender Stratocaster in Chelmsford on February 25th, 1967.
 Another sunburst Stratocaster is seen sitting on the stage behind him.